Initial Payment and Payment Profiles is very simple once you get it – but is quite difficult to explain.

 3. Zero Deposit

-I don’t much like the term “Zero Deposit Leasing” as it suggests that the payment is a deposit, whereas it is not.
+I don’t much like the term “No Deposit Leasing” as it suggests that the payment is a deposit, whereas it is not.
 However, the phrase is far too popular and life too short for me to try and eradicate it.

-Zero deposit is simply a lease where you pay one month in advance instead of 3, 6 or 9.
+No deposit is simply a lease where you pay one month in advance instead of 3, 6 or 9.
 It is neither a terminal pause or a spread rental.
 If the lease is for 36 months, the profile is 1+35, you pay monthly in advance but nothing else.

-No deposit lease is very popular as the user is keeping hold of their money rather than giving it to the finance company to look after.
+Zero deposit lease is very popular as the user is keeping hold of their money rather than giving it to the finance company to look after.
 The only downside to a low initial payment is that the risk to the finance company is greater and they may not accept your application or may offer the lease with a larger initial payment instead.